×

 A gut renovation involves layers of costs, design, timing, and permits.
 This kind of renovation may at first seem mysterious and full of uncertainties.
 Ultimately, having the right contractor who knows how to handle any unexpected gut renovation challenges is key to a successful remodel.
 Below, Sweeten outlines hidden gut renovation challenges during a remodel to help you prep in advance.

-Gutting and renovating a house often reveals unpleasantries, like black mold, termite activity, rotting studs, and joists or foundation issues.
-The best way to handle these is through discovery and repair, which will prevent problems from worsening as time goes on.
+Gutting and renovating a house often reveals unpleasant surprises, like black mold, termite activity, rotting studs, and joists or foundation issues.
+The best way to handle these is through discovery and repair, which will prevent problems from worsening over time.
 Perform this due diligence with your contractor so they can provide a more accurate cost estimate and work schedule.

-Having healthy communication with your contractor will keep the project moving along.
-Homeowners should feel comfortable asking practical questions and raising various issues.
-Also, provide timely responses to a contractor’s questions by text, phone, or email.
-This is vital since no legitimate contractor will undertake tasks that you have not ordered and signed off on.
-(Also, it will help your gut renovation stay on pace!)
+Maintaining open and honest communication with your contractor will help keep the project on track.
+Homeowners should feel comfortable asking questions and raising concerns, while also providing timely responses to the contractor’s inquiries.
+This is crucial since no reputable contractor will undertake tasks that you haven’t authorized and signed off on.

 Renovate to live, Sweeten to thrive!